jcfausto/python-csvtojson/README.md

 ### TO-DO

-1. Organize the tests
+1. Create a folder structure
+2. Use pinocchio for tests
+3. Replace the "verbose" thing with an appropriate lob library
-2. Improve the main method in order to add more robustness
+4. Improve the main method in order to add more robustness

 #### References